miurahr/aqtinstall/README.rst

 ---------------------

 There are no limitation for CI platform but currently it is tested on Azure Pipelines.
-If you want to use it with Github actions, please see `install-qt`_ action.
+If you want to use it with Github actions, please see `install_qt`_ action.

 Use cases